 This category of information in a student's educational record is not recognized as protected information by FERPA as it is generally accessible to the public.
 Directory information generally includes name, address and phone number.
-The West Penn Hospital School of Nursing does not publish or release any directory information outside of the school.
-However, if the school needed to release such directory information, a notification to students, with the option to refuse disclosure, would be distributed via email at seven (7 days) prior to the release.
-Non-response on the part of a student within those seven days would be considered consent for release of the identified directory information.
+The Western Pennsylvania Hospital School of Nursing does not publish or release any directory information outside of the school.
+However, if the school needed to release such directory information, a notification to students, with the option to refuse disclosure, would be distributed via email seven (7) days prior to the release.
+Non-response on the part of a student within those seven (7) days would be considered consent for release of the identified directory information.
 Directory Information WILL NOT include the following: